Waiting for Magic

 "Waiting for Magic" is a song recorded by Swedish pop group Ace of Base from their debut album, Happy Nation (1992).
-It was released in Scandinavia in April 1993 as the fourth single from the album.
+It was released in Scandinavia in April 1993 by Mega Records as the fourth single from the album.
 The song reached number one in Israel, and the top-10 in both Denmark and Finland.
 The original version of the song appears only on the original release of Happy Nation.
 On the album's re-release and The Sign (1993), it was replaced with its remix.
 No music video was produced for "Waiting for Magic", but it was promoted through a number of live performances, including one at the Miss Universe Denmark pageant.

 Lyrics

 Snow White is used as an allegory in this song for waiting for "the prince" to come ("Kiss me baby, I am Snow White sleeping in my coffin waiting for you").